apple/tensorflow_macos/README.md

 ### INSTALLATION

-An archive file containing an installation stript can be downloaded from the [releases](https://github.com/apple/tensorflow_macos/releases).
+An archive file containing an installation script can be downloaded from the [releases](https://github.com/apple/tensorflow_macos/releases).

 #### Details